davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 ### Chairnet Muche
+I contributed to the front-end aspect of the document and performed revisions and writing on other sections as needed.
+I initiated the LoginPage.js to demonstrate its functionality when students input their UW email and password.
+Currently, I am focused on developing the front-end component of the project.

 ### Foad Shariat
 I helped with the front-end elements needed for the project.
 I also helped with the design details in the document.